ejwillemse/BAN313/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:04e920022f
 ## More movies

-Have a look at the component price data, which has been loaded as the `productComparisontest` dataframe.
+Have a look at the component price data, which has been loaded as the `productComparison` dataframe.

 *** =instructions
 - How many products did we compare?